AmmeKo/Portfolio-Project/README.md

 ### Travel Advisory App
 As our team was the first to work on the TravelScrape project, there was no pre-existing code.
 I was tasked with developing an app to allow users to search for a country in order to see any current travel advisories from the US State Department.
 The app was required to display an explanation of the different warning levels as well as the color of the warning level currently given for the search county.
-In addition, it provides a brief description of the situation from the State Department and a link to the full travel advisory page for futher information and resources.
+In addition, it provides a brief description of the situation from the State Department and a link to the full travel advisory page for further information and resources.
 Using information provided from travel.state.gov, the app parses the data returned in an xml format from the site based on the search criteria and presents it to the user.

-  <code>...The code below starts after determining there is a POST request (see the <a href="./full-code-files/TravelAdvisoryApp/views.py">full code files</a> for more detail)...
+  <code>...The code below starts after determining there is a POST request (see the <a href="./full-code-files/TravelAdvisoryApp/views.py">full code files</a> for more detail)...</code>

             form_input = CountryForm(request.POST)